CLImage: Human-Annotated Datasets for Complementary-Label Learning: Abstract

 \section{Abstract}

 Complementary-label learning (CLL) is a weakly-supervised learning paradigm that aims to train a multi-class classifier using only complementary labels, which indicate classes to which an instance does not belong.
-Despite numerous algorithmic proposals for CLL, their practical performance remains unclear for two reasons.
-Firstly, these algorithms often rely on assumptions about the generation of complementary labels.
-Secondly, their evaluation has been limited to synthetic datasets.
-To gain insights into the real-world performance of CLL algorithms, we developed a protocol to collect complementary labels annotated by human annotators.
-This effort resulted in the creation of two datasets, CLCIFAR10 and CLCIFAR20, derived from CIFAR10 and CIFAR100, respectively.
-These datasets, publicly released at \url{https://github.com/ntucllab/complementary_cifar}, represent the very first real-world CLL datasets.
-Through extensive benchmark experiments, we discovered a notable decline in performance when transitioning from synthetic datasets to real-world datasets.
-We conducted a dataset-level ablation study to investigate the key factors contributing to this decline.
-Our analyses highlighted annotation noise as the most influential factor present in the real-world datasets.
-Additionally, the biased nature of human-annotated complementary labels was found to make certain CLL algorithms more susceptible to overfitting.
-These findings suggest the community to spend more research effort on developing CLL algorithms that are robust to noisy and biased complementary-label distributions.
+Despite numerous algorithmic proposals for CLL, their practical applicability remains unverified for two reasons.
+Firstly, these algorithms often rely on assumptions about the generation of complementary labels, and it is not clear how far the assumptions are from reality.
+Secondly, their evaluation has been limited to synthetically labeled datasets.
+To gain insights into the real-world performance of CLL algorithms, we developed a protocol to collect complementary labels from human annotators.
+Our efforts resulted in the creation of four datasets: CLCIFAR10, CLCIFAR20, CLMicroImageNet10, and CLMicroImageNet20, derived from well-known classification datasets CIFAR10, CIFAR100, and TinyImageNet200.
+These datasets represent the very first real-world CLL datasets, namely \textbf{CLImage}, which are publicly available at: \url{https://github.com/ntucllab/CLImage\_Dataset}.
+Through extensive benchmark experiments, we discovered a notable decrease in performance when transitioning from synthetically labeled datasets to real-world datasets.
+We investigated the key factors contributing to the decrease with a thorough dataset-level ablation study.
+Our analyses highlight annotation noise as the most influential factor in the real-world datasets.
+In addition, we discover that the biased-nature of human-annotated complementary labels and the difficulty to validate with only complementary labels are two outstanding barriers to practical CLL.
+These findings suggest that the community focus more research efforts on developing CLL algorithms and validation schemes that are robust to noisy and biased complementary-label distributions.